Planting Trees by Purchasing Superfood

-We re-use or recycle so much, that Sarvaa Superfood now only generate one large bag of trash per month!
+We reuse or recycle so much, that Sarvaa Superfood now only generates one large bag of trash per month!

 For example, we even spend the extra money to purchase the absolute highest quality virgin organic coconut oil in glass jars instead of plastic tubs.
-And we don't put these jars into the typical recycling stream where a great deal of energy is wasted crushing the glass and transporting the heavy crushed glass to road construction projects or to and re-melting factors.
-Instead we donate the nice big jars to a local non-profit organization that simply washed the jars and re-uses them in several clever ways as part of their mission.
+We don't put these jars into the typical recycling stream where a great deal of energy is wasted crushing the glass and transporting the heavy crushed glass to road construction projects or to and re-melting factors.
+Instead we donate the nice big jars to a local non-profit organization who simply wash the jars and reuse them in several clever ways as part of their mission.

 We allocate staff time to actually wash the empty plastic bags that are used so that they're eligible for higher quality recycling programs.
 We don't generate any plastic bags to in our bulk production processes, but we do receive some plastic bags from a few of our ingredient suppliers, but these are washed and re-used or recycled.